Ukraine and the UN

 In March 2014 upon the invitation of Government of Ukraine the UN Human Rights Monitoring Mission, which monitors the situation in all temporarily occupied territories of Ukraine, was deployed in Ukraine.

-Nine UN Secretary-General reports "Situation of human rights in the temporarily occupied Autonomous Republic of Crimea and the city of Sevastopol, Ukraine" based on the resolution under the same name already became important for recording massive systematic gross human rights violations in the temporarily occupied territories.
+The UN Secretary-General's 11 reports "Situation of human rights in the temporarily occupied Autonomous Republic of Crimea and the city of Sevastopol, Ukraine" based on the resolution under the same name already became important for recording massive systematic gross human rights violations in the temporarily occupied territories.
 Through reports the UN Security-General appealed to the russian federation as an occupying power to stop gross violations of human rights and comply with all its obligations in accordance with international humanitarian and human rights laws.

 The UN Human Rights Council in Geneva established the UN Independent International Commission of Inquiry on Ukraine in March 2022.
 The Commission of Inquiry is authorized to investigate all alleged violations and abuses in the field of human rights and violations of international humanitarian law and related crimes in the context of russian aggression against Ukraine to ensure responsibility for committed crimes.